 Though the peninsula is a land bridge connecting Africa and Asia, historically it has separated as much as joined them.
 The region's majority Bedouin population shares closer historical and cultural ties to the Levant and Arabian Peninsula than the Egyptian mainland.
-The Bedouins were stigmatized as collaborators of Israel's fifteen-year occupation of the peninsula after the 1967 war, and some complain that Cairo continues to view them as a "potential fifth column," writes Economist reporter Nicolas Pelham.
+The Bedouins were stigmatized as collaborators of Israel's fifteen-year occupation of the peninsula after the 1967 war, and some complain that Cairo continues to view them as a "potential fifth column," wrote Economist reporter Nicolas Pelham.
 Palestinians and Egyptians from the Nile Valley make up smaller portions of the peninsula's population.

-Israel's withdrawal from the Sinai under the 1979 peace treaty codified its status as a buffer, leaving Cairo with only partial sovereignty over the territory.
+Israel's withdrawal from Sinai under the 1979 peace treaty codified its status as a buffer, leaving Cairo with only partial sovereignty over the territory.
 The treaty's military annex restricts the personnel and matériel deployed there.

-The peninsula's native Bedouins bear longstanding grievances stemming from economic deprivation and political alienation.
+The peninsula's native Bedouins bear long-standing grievances stemming from economic deprivation and political alienation.
 Since 1979, tribal chiefs have been appointed by the region's governors, military officers chosen by the central government.
 But the capital's drive to centralize control was never fully realized.

 Bedouins were excluded from tourism and energy development projects championed by Hosni Mubarak, experts say.
-The North was starved of investment while Mubarak sought to establish a Red Sea Riviera in the more sparsely populated South, particularly Sharm el-Sheikh, where he had his summer villa.
-Cairo encouraged labor migration to the Sinai from the Nile Valley, Pelham writes, offering these internal migrants preferential access to land, irrigation, and jobs, while denying native Bedouins such basic services and rights as running water and property registration.
+The North was starved of investment while Mubarak sought to establish a Red Sea Riviera in the more sparsely populated South, particularly in Sharm el-Sheikh, where he had his summer villa.
+Cairo encouraged labor migration to the Sinai from the Nile Valley, Pelham wrote, offering these internal migrants preferential access to land, irrigation, and jobs, while denying native Bedouins such basic services and rights as running water and property registration.
 They were blocked from jobs with the police, army, and the peninsular peacekeeping force, the Multinational Force & Observers (MFO), which is one of the region's largest employers.
 In North Sinai, schools and hospitals were left unstaffed.

-"The U.S. and Israel were telling Mubarak for years that neglect of the Sinai was going to come back to haunt them," says CFR Senior Fellow Steven Cook.
+"The United States and Israel were telling Mubarak for years that neglect of the Sinai was going to come back to haunt them," says CFR Senior Fellow Steven Cook.
 High-profile bombings of resorts between 2004 and 2006, which had a combined death toll of about 130, as well as a spate of clashes between Bedouins and police, tourist kidnappings, and other smaller attacks occurred after two decades of what were seen as malign policies.